Long-Term Impact of Covid on Children

 As the Covid inquiry delves into the nuances of government decisions, we uncover not only salacious details but also the sobering long-term repercussions on Britain’s children.
 This unfolding story goes far beyond the political drama and headline-worthy anecdotes, as we seek to explore the multifaceted and often unnoticed impacts on our younger generation.

-The confusion and delays didn't stop there.
-Prolonged and erratic policy shifts left a trail of disrupted education, jeopardizing the future of countless children.
-The government's decision to scale back a proposed ยฃ15 billion catch-up program to a mere ยฃ22 per primary schoolchild in England left much to be desired.
+The confusion and delays didn’t stop there.
+Prolonged school closures and erratic policy shifts left a trail of disrupted education, jeopardizing the future of countless children.
+The government’s decision to scale back a proposed £15 billion catch-up program to a mere £22 per primary schoolchild in England left much to be desired.
 This diminished investment was a grave injustice to those who had already endured so much.

 Sadly, there’s a pronounced social gradient in these absence patterns.
 Children from disadvantaged backgrounds are three times more likely to be missing more than half of their school time.
 Rising child poverty rates and the increasing cost of living crisis mean that some children are unable to attend school due to financial constraints, let alone having the proper school uniform.

-To compound these issues, children's are struggling to meet the surging demand, with record waiting lists in England.
+To compound these issues, children’s mental health services are struggling to meet the surging demand, with record waiting lists in England.
 Young people often cannot access the care they desperately need until their situations become dire.

 The culmination of these challenges is the widening attainment gap between children from less affluent backgrounds and their more privileged peers.
 Even before the pandemic, the proportion of young people leaving compulsory education without five GCSE passes was alarming.
 Without swift action, this statistic is set to worsen.